AlexStewartCode/KittyBot/STYLEGUIDE.md

-KittyBot Style Guide
+# KittyBot Style Guide

+This document represents the reasonable defaults and expectations for this project, and provides some rationale for the style restrictions!
+There can always be exceptions to the rules, but they may need justifying.

+Code Formatting
 ---

-# Formatting

 #### Indenting
 Tabs are used so that individual developers can configure their own indent width settings that won't be enforced on others working on the project.